What is QEEG Brain Mapping?

 Medications and Consultation with Your Physician

-Since the QEEG neurometric analysis procedure compares the client's EEG to gender and age-appropriate norms derived from samples of "normal, healthy, unmedicated individuals", accurate interpretation of results requires that the client also be medication free or reduce their medications as much as possible prior to having their EEG recorded.
+Since the QEEG neurometric analysis procedure compares the client's resting background EEG to gender and age-appropriate norms derived from samples of "normal, healthy, unmedicated individuals", accurate interpretation of results requires that the client also be medication free or reduce their medications as much as possible prior to having their EEG recorded.
 In the case of OTC medications, recreational drugs, or nutritional substances (e.g., alcohol, coffee, tea, etc.) that have central nervous system effects, the client can simply reduce or stop these on his/her own as requested.
 However, in cases where clients are taking physician-prescribed medications or nutritional supplements or herbs under specific direction of a healthcare practitioner, it is absolutely essential that clients consult with their healthcare provider before making any changes to the frequency or dose of their medications.

 It is also important to understand that many medications cannot simply be stopped without first slowly decreasing the dose taken over a period of time.
 Weaning off some medications prior to actually stopping them can sometimes take a number of weeks and should be done under the supervision of the healthcare provider that prescribed the medication.

 Duff, J. (2004).
 The usefulness of quantitative EEG (QEEG) and neurotherapy in the assessment and treatment of of PTSD.
 Clinical Electroencephalography & Neuroscience, 35(4): 198-209.